composewell/streamly/docs/Developer/MAINTAINING.md

       they want.
     * Make sure the package version in configure.ac has the correct release version, else set the version correctly and run autoreconf.
-This might need to be done on a minor release.
+This might need to be done for a minor release.
-    * Change the `Unreleased` section at the top of changelog file to the new release version number and the month/year of publishing.
+    * Make sure the `Unreleased` section at the top of changelog file has the new release version number and the month/year of publishing.
     * Make sure the package version in the cabal file and package.yaml has the correct release version, else set the version correctly.
 This might need to be done on a minor release.